 In the database world this sounds something like, “Does the first table in the database have a first letter higher than ‘a’?
 If so, your query will go through and you’ll get whatever it was you were supposed to get from that page.
 If not, you’ll get the standardized error page.

-Bottom line: Standard SQL Injection works by asking questions that will confuse the app into returning answers in an error message.
-Blind SQL Injection works by asking questions that can only have a yes or no answer (with a generic error being no, and a regular result being yes); from there you simply iterate through all your options until all the yes and no responses build out your desired results. ::
+TL;DR: Standard SQL Injection works by asking questions that will confuse the app into returning answers in an error message.
+Blind SQL Injection works by asking questions that can only have a yes or no answer.
+From there you simply iterate through all your options until all the yes and no responses build out your desired results.